12 Best Google Chrome Extensions for Web Designers 2023

-Chrome gets all sorts of reputation for itself; a few choose to blame the lack of security and in-depth tools.
+Chrome gets all sorts of reputations for itself; a few blame the lack of security and in-depth tools.
 But when it comes to the bigger picture, imagining a better browser than Chrome is hard.
-Speed, scalability, performance, and things like Developer Tools is what keeps both web designers and web developers stick to Chrome for the long-term strategy.
+Speed, scalability, performance, and things like Developer Tools keep web designers and web developers sticking to Chrome for the long-term strategy.

-There have been lots of discussions about the safety and privacy of Google Chrome Extensions.
-But, what it comes down to is a mindful choice of extensions from trustworthy developers and startups who actually want to deliver something good to the community.
-The expansion of Chrome’s capabilities has provided developers with the necessary toolkits and features to build extensions that can help to cultivate more productivity, and more importantly, more accessibility for building things in the browser.
+There have been many discussions about the safety and privacy of Google Chrome Extensions.
+But, it comes down to a mindful choice of extensions from trustworthy developers and startups who want to deliver something good to the community.
+The expansion of Chrome’s capabilities has provided developers with the necessary toolkits and features to build extensions that can help cultivate more productivity, and more importantly, more accessibility for building things in the browser.

-Front-end developers are amongst the bigger winners of using Chrome, as it provides a very fluid IDE-like experience when building websites and apps for the browser and mobile web.
-We will be covering the best fifteen Google Chrome Extensions for designers, some of which developers might find useful, too.
-The list is unbiased and based on research that designers have shared over some of the most popular community forums on the web today.
+Front-end developers are amongst the more prominent winners of using Chrome, as it provides a very fluid IDE-like experience when building websites and apps for the browser and mobile web.
+We will cover the best fifteen Google Chrome Extensions for designers, some of which developers might find useful, too.
+The list is unbiased and based on research designers have shared over some of the most popular community forums on the web today.

-When you are working on a web design or you would like to capture the full screen of a website to showcase your client, GoFullPage is the way to go.
+When you are working on a web design, or you would like to capture the full screen of a website to showcase your client, GoFullPage is the way to go.
 This simple to use Chrome extension for web designers is pretty self-explanatory.
-In short, the tool captures the current page you are viewing in its entirety.
-You just hit the button and that’s it, no need to check any other options.
+In short, the tool captures the current page you are viewing.
+You just hit the button, and that’s it, no need to check any other options.
 In addition to that, you can also use the keyboard shortcut to make GoFullPage work.

-You will see this extension capture the page, part-by-part, and then open a new tab from where you can download an image (PNG, JPG) or PDF.
-Of course, you can just drag and drop it to your desktop.
-Whether it is a simple blog or a complex website or online store, GoFullPage captures everything without a sweat.
+This extension captures the page, part-by-part, and then opens a new tab from where you can download an image (PNG, JPG) or PDF.
+Of course, you can drag and drop it to your desktop.
+Whether it is a simple blog or a complex website, or online store, GoFullPage captures everything without a sweat.

 When it comes to working on web design, time is important.
-After all, you do not want to spend to much time focusing on distraction, when you can do oh so much more quality work instead.
-Thanks to RescueTime, a Chrome extension, you can track the time you spend in Chrome throughout the entire day.
+After all, you do not want to spend too much time focusing on distraction when you can do more quality work instead.
+Thanks to RescueTime, a Chrome extension, you can track your time in Chrome throughout the entire day.
 Have you been productive or unproductive?
 RescueTime will help you figure things out, so you can manage your time accordingly.

 It is not just about the time tracking of each website you spend on.
 RescueTime also categorizes pages as “very productive” and “very distracting.”
 Moreover, it even recognizes when you walk away from the computer – in this case, it stops tracking.
 If you ever wondered what you are doing in Chrome each day, RescueTime will help you get a better feel of how much time you spend working and how much time “just checking things out.”

-While Chrome has it’s own feature, you can speed things up when clearing cache with, well, Clear Cache extension.
+While Chrome has its feature, you can speed things up when clearing cache with, well, Clear Cache extension.
 You can add it to Chrome with a single click and start using it immediately.
-When clearing cache, the tool will not ask for additional confirmations, create pop-ups and other whatnot.
-However, if you would like to remove all the data globally, additional permission is necessary.
+When clearing the cache, the tool will not ask for additional confirmations or create pop-ups or other whatnot.
+However, further permission is necessary if you want to remove all the data globally.
 After all, you do not want to clean everything accidentally.

-With millions of active websites, and plenty of new websites we visit every single day, there’s always something that catches our eye, a particular widget or dynamic function, or a particular font that just seems to look outstanding, but we aren’t able to pinpoint the name for it.
-With the WhatFont extension you are able to quickly examine fonts on any give website page and quickly learn the name of the font so that you can begin your search for it.
-Other than that, WhatFont also helps to understand the kind of services that are being used to serve fonts, in the case that they are coming from premium or free services like Google Fonts, or Typekit.
+With millions of active websites and plenty of new ones we visit every day, there’s always something that catches our eye: a particular widget or dynamic function or a particular font that looks outstanding.
+Still, we aren’t able to pinpoint the name for it.
+With the WhatFont extension, you can quickly examine fonts on any given website page and quickly learn the name of the font so that you can begin your search for it.
+Other than that, WhatFont also helps understand the kind of services used to serve fonts, whether from premium or free services like Google Fonts or Typekit.

-Building a new web design using the FLAT style guide, but not sure of the right color codes to use?
+Building a new web design using the FLAT style guide, but unsure of the right color codes to use?
 With the simple to use Flat Colors Guide extension that worry quickly disappears.
-Install the extension and simply click the extensions button to load up the colors that usually go into FLAT designs.
+Install the extension and click the extensions button to load the colors that usually go into FLAT designs.

 ColorZilla has millions of active users on the Mozilla browser.
-And finally, a Google Chrome extension is also available, which has accumulated more than 800,000+ active users already.
+And finally, a Google Chrome extension is also available, accumulating more than 2M+ active users.
 With ColorZilla you can quickly assess the colors on any given page.
-And you can use those colors to optimize them and load them up in any other tool that you are using for building your designs.
+And you can use those colors to optimize them and load them up in any other tool you are using to build your designs.
 Easily access the colors of singular pixels within the page, giving you the right depth for your colors in any situation.
 Shortcuts enable for quicker color manipulation and optimization.

 EnjoyCSS is a web design suite studio directly in your browser!
 It’s a direct CSS3 generator that lets you manage UI settings of any element of your own choice.
 Create transitions, transform elements, work with gradients, shadows, and so much more.
 EnjoyCSS also has a library of pre-built transformations that you can directly apply to your elements.

-Emmet LiveStyle instantly updates your web-page stylesheet while you edit CSS, LESS or SCSS file in your text editor.
+Emmet LiveStyle instantly updates your web-page stylesheet while you edit CSS, LESS, or SCSS files in your text editor.
 No file saving or page reloading: pure real-time experience!
-And this is the first tool that transfers updates from DevTools back into source code the right way.
-A lot of reviews for this extension mention that they can’t imagine their web design workflow without this tool.
+And this is the first tool that transfers updates from DevTools back into source code correctly.
+Many reviews for this extension mention that they can’t imagine their web design workflow without this tool.

-Mozilla Firefox has their own Developer Tools, just like Google Chrome does.
-What has happened in the recent years is that a lot of Firefox users have switched over to Chrome.
+Mozilla Firefox has its Developer Tools, just like Google Chrome does.
+What has happened in recent years is that a lot of Firefox users have switched over to Chrome.
 But it still feels like a certain functionality is missing or lacking in specific departments.
-One of the highest loses for people switching is the loss of Mozilla Developer Tools.
-And since there was such a huge demand for it, a few developers got together and built an exact mirror of Firefox Dev Tools for Chrome.
-With more than one million active users already, this extension is a booming success for both established and aspiring designers who wish to extend their browser toolkit for working with web designs in live environment.
+One of the highest losses for people switching is the loss of Mozilla Developer Tools.
+And since there was such a massive demand for it, a few developers built an exact mirror of Firefox Dev Tools for Chrome.
+With more than one million active users, this extension is a booming success for both established and aspiring designers who wish to extend their browser toolkit to work with web designs in a live environment.